Welcome To Green Baize Ltd - Snooker & Pool Cue Specialists

 Check to see if your cue is straight – To see if a cue is straight requires sighting down like a gun barrel, this is the best way to check straightness.
 Rolling a cue on the table doesn’t always give a good indication to if a cue is straight.
 There are several reasons for this, but joints and tapers are the most common reasons for a cue not to roll flat to the table.
 I’ve seen bent cues roll flat so beware !!

 Check the shaft – The shaft can become dry over time, to look after and protect the shaft it’s best to use raw linseed oil.
 Before applying the oil you will need to clean the shaft to do this wipe the cue with a slightly damp cloth and dry.
 Do not use a lot of water as can cause the shaft to swell.
-Apply raw linseed oil onto cue using a cloth or kitchen paper towel, leave overnight to soak in.
+Apply raw linseed oil onto cue using a cloth or kitchen paper towel, leave for a few hours or overnight to soak in.
 Wipe off surplus oil and buff cue with a clean cloth until smooth and dry.